shrxya1810/RouteZero/frontend-ui/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the development for Walmart Sparkathon.

 ## 🙏 Acknowledgments